pantheon-systems/documentation/source/content/guides/integrated-composer/01-introduction.md

 ### WordPress with Integrated Composer

-- Follow the [WordPress (Composer Managed)](/guides/wordpress-composer/wordpress-composer-managed) doc to create a new WordPress site with Integrated Composer built in.
+- Follow the steps to [create a Composer-managed WordPress site with Bedrock](/guides/wordpress-composer/wordpress-composer-managed) to create a new WordPress site with Integrated Composer built in.

 - To upgrade or migrate an existing Composer-managed WordPress site to Pantheon with Integrated Composer, please reach out to our [Professional Services](https://pantheon.io/professional-services) team for information on site migration services.